wp-plugins/totop-link/readme.txt

 * This plugin is released under a GPL license.

 == Changelog ==

+= 1.2 =
+Small update to add better i18n and WPML compatibility.

 = 1.1 =
 Small update for W3C compliance.
 Thanks <a href="http://wordpress.org/support/topic/plugin-contact-form-7-honeypot-not-w3c-compliant">Jeff</a>.